noflo/noflo-flow/README.md

 * In-port STOP: `0` to stop and cache IPs and `1` to pass through
 * In-port READY: send any IP to flush the cache
 * Out-port OUT: out comes the IPs

+### flow/BufferUntil

+Buffer all IPs until we're ready, after which point, everything is passed through.

+* In-port IN: the IPs to receive and cache
+* In-port READY: send any IP to signal that we're ready
+* Out-port OUT: out comes the IPs